 Additionally, the repair of the abdominal muscle separation creates the flattest belly.
 This is often referred to as a “full” abdominoplasty, especially when comparing it with a mini tummy tuck.

 What is a Mini Tummy Tuck?

-A mini Tummy Tuck is a procedure designed to be a less invasive version of a traditional tummy tuck.
+A mini Tummy Tuck procedure is a procedure designed to be a less invasive version of a traditional tummy tuck.
 It is intended to improve the appearance of your abdomen, through a shorter incision and with less recovery needed.
 Specifically, a mini tummy tuck includes: